 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 Abandon Shipping: SkyeWard seemed to be setting up to be the Official Couple of the show, and with it a lot of fans began shipping it.
-Then Ward was revealed to be a HYDRA Agent and a complete sociopath with entitlement issues concerning Skye, leading most to abandon it.
+Then Ward was revealed to be a HYDRA Agent and a complete sociopath with entitlement issues concerning Skye, leading some to abandon it.
+The formerly Fan-Preferred Couple of Ward/Simmons went the same way, and for the same reasons.
+There are still supporters of SkyeWard, however, going the positive reaction to Chloe Bennet and Brett Dalton saying, at San Diego Comic Con, that they continue to support the ship.

 Angst?
 What Angst?: In "Yes Men", Coulson gets understandably agitated at how nonchalant Skye is when being told the news that the serum used on both of them is of alien origin, and neither of them know if it has any kind of side effects.